ashkanRmk/vega/README.md

 ## Architecture

-* Full architecture with responsibility separation concerns, SOLID and Clean Code
+- Full architecture with responsibility separation concerns, SOLID and Clean Code
-* Domain Driven Design (Layers and Domain Model Pattern)
+- Domain Driven Design (Layers and Domain Model Pattern)
-* Unit of Work
+- Unit of Work
-* Repository and Generic Repository
+- Repository and Generic Repository

-## To run the project:
+## To run the project

 `$ npm install`